 Overall, patient-reported global health status was similar between arms (LuPSMA 64 [95%CI 61-67] vs cabazitaxel 60 [57-64]), though significantly better function was noted for patients receiving LuPSMA with respect to fatigue, social functioning, insomnia, and diarrhoea domains.
 No PRO domains were superior for cabazitaxel.

 The authors further assessed deterioration-free survival, defined as the time to a 10 point or greater decline in EORTC QLQ-C30 global health-related quality of life.
-Again, this favoured the LuPSMA treated group.
+Again, this favored the LuPSMA treated group.

 Serious (grade 3-4) adverse events were similar to previous reports (with fewer overall toxicity events in the LuPSMA arm).
 Overall survival data remained too immature for analysis (90 events).